manilovekittens/AsciiMe/README.md

 Asciime - ASCII and Braille Image Accessibility Converter
 =========================================================

 Asciime is a Python-based accessibility tool that converts images into ASCII art and generates alt text using Braille characters.
-It aims to support visually impaired users by making image content more accessible.
+It aims to support users with visual impairments by making image content more accessible.
 It also evaluates image contrast and includes a playful feature: sharing a random cat fact if cat-related keywords are found in the description.

 ---------------------------------------------------------
 System Requirements